jesmiTheQA/LearningNewIdeas/README.md

 # LearningNewIdeas
-This repository can have new things learned. in java- collection
+This repository will help me to improve my knowledge

+* java- collection and different actions etc
+* Selenium
+* TestNG